LostLightProjects/jellyfin-skill/README.md

 This skill supports the common play framework!
 This means you don't have to specify "Jellyfin" in your intent.
 For Example
 * "Play The Beatles"
 * "Play artist The Beatles"
-* "Play playlist fun mix"
+* "Play playlist Fun Mix"
-* "Play song Hey Jude"
+* "Play song Fancy Like"
-* "Play heavy metal"
+* "Play Country"
-* "next song"
+* "next song" or "skip song"
 * "pause"
 * "stop"
 * "resume"

 ## From Intent
 If you have other music services you can use the from intent
-* "Play artist Blackmore's Night from jellyfin"
+* "Play artist The Beach Boys from jellyfin"
-* "Play playlist fun mix from jellyfin"
+* "Play playlist Fun Mix from jellyfin"
-* "Play rock from jellyfin"
+* "Play Country from jellyfin"
 * "Play album Country from Jellyfin"

 ## OTHER Features